Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Contributions

-\subsubsection{Reduced size of training data}
+\subsection{Reduced size of training data}

-SOTA language models utilize massive amounts of data for training.
-This can cost in the thousands or even millions of dollars, take a very long time, and is neither environmentally friendly nor accessible to most researchers or businesses.
+State-of-the-Art (SOTA) language models utilize massive amounts of data for training.
+This can cost in the thousands or even millions of dollars \cite{Sharir_Peleg_Shoham_2020}, take a very long time, and is neither environmentally friendly nor accessible to most researchers or businesses.
 The ability to learn from less data brings obvious benefits.
 But apart from the practical implications, there is something innately disappointing in LLMs' `bigger hammer' approach.
 Science rewards parsimony and elegance, and NeSy promises to deliver results without the need for such massive scale.

-\subsubsection{Transferability}
+While this issue can be partially solved by fine tuning a pre-trained LLM using only a small amount labeled data, these techniques come with their own limitations.
+For example, Jiang et al. \cite{jiang-etal-2020-smart} discuss issues such as over-fitting the data of downstream tasks and forgetting the knowledge of the pre-trained model.

+\subsection{Transferability}

 Transferability is the ability of a model which was trained on one domain, to perform similarly well in a different domain.
 This can be particularly valuable, when the new domain has very few examples available for training.
-In such cases we might rely on knowledge transfer similar to the way a human might rely on abstract reasoning when faced with an unfamiliar situation.
+In such cases we might rely on knowledge transfer similar to the way a person might rely on abstract reasoning when faced with an unfamiliar situation \cite{Zhuang_transfer_learning}.

-\subsubsection{Reasoning}
+\subsection{Reasoning}

-According to Encyclopedia Britannica, ``To reason is to draw inferences appropriate to the situation" \cite{Britanica}.
+According to Encyclopedia Britannica, \say{To reason is to draw inferences appropriate to the situation} \cite{Britanica}.
 Reasoning is not only a goal in its own right, but also the means by which the other above mentioned goals can be achieved.
-Not only is it one of the most difficult problems in AI, it is one of the most contested.
+Not only is it one of the most difficult problems in AI\footnote{As expressed by Luis Lamb at \url{https://video.ibm.com/recorded/131288165}}, it is one of the most contested.
+Also, a distinction must be made between human-level reasoning, or what is sometimes referred to as commonsense reasoning, and formal reasoning.
+While human-level reasoning can be ambiguous, error-prone, and difficult to specify, formal reasoning, or logic, follows strict rules and aims to be as precise as possible.
+The challenge lies in determining when it is appropriate to deploy one or the other or both, and how.
 In section \ref{discussion:reasoning} we examine the uses of the term reasoning in more depth.

-The remainder of this manuscript is structured as follows.
-Section \ref{methods} describes the research methods employed for searching and analysing relevant studies.
-In Section \ref{results} we analyze the results of the data extraction, how the studies reviewed fit into Henry Kautz's NeSy taxonomy, and propose a simplified nomenclature for describing Kautz's NeSy categories.
-Section \ref{discussion} discusses various existing implementation challenges.
-Section \ref{future} presents limitations of the work and future directions for NeSy in NLP, followed by the conclusion in Section \ref{conclusion}.